Azure/azure-relay-bridge/CONFIG.md

 The configuration file is a YAML file that specifies options that apply to the machine or user.
-The machine level options are always read and then complemented by or overriden by the user-level options.
+The machine level options are always read and then complemented by or overridden by the user-level options.

 The configuration file can exist in three locations: